at337am/raindrop/README.md

 - [Spotify](https://open.spotify.com/track/6tlMVCqZlmxfnjZt3OiHjE)
 - [171210 IU Palette Rain Drop (YouTube)](https://youtu.be/xgXFCOoQJVc)

-Note: For ease of use, the command-line tool is named `rdrop`.
-You will need to use `rdrop` to execute commands.
+Note: For ease of use, the command-line tool is named `rd`.
+You will need to use `rd` to execute commands.

 ## 📦 How to Install?